AdobeDocs/marketo-measure.en/help/marketo-measure-ultimate/implementation-guide.md

    * To view dataflow errors, select a dataflow, choose a dataflow run, and click "Error diagnostics preview."

 ## Data Inspection {#data-inspection}

-ExL: Marketo Measure Ultimate Data Integrity Requirement This doc includes required fields for each XDM as well as inspection queries.
-It will be published in ExL. - IT'S ALREADY TAGGED ABOVE - POST IT AGAIN???

 Option 1: To run queries directly from the UI, access the Queries tab under Data Management.